 2. Utilize every ounce of space

-We love burritos, which — if we’re being honest — is what inspired this tip.
-The best way to pack your stuff if you’re crunched for luggage space is to tightly roll your clothes.
+Once you’ve landed on which items will be coming along for the ride, the best way to pack your stuff if you’re crunched for space is to tightly roll your clothes.
 Worried about wrinkles?
 Use tissue paper when you roll to help prevent creases.
-To maximize space, make smaller items the guac inside of your clothing burritos (You won’t even be charged extra).

 Similarly, fill up all the other spaces.
-Iinsides of your shoes.
+Insides of your shoes.
 Your socks.
 That weird pouch in your suitcase that isn’t the right size for anything.
 All these spaces are underutilized and can provide some much-needed packing power.
 Shove socks and underwear in your soles.
 Pack jewelry in the built-in pouches.
 Wrap electronics in sweaters and put chargers in your socks.
-Just a way to bring more stuff without taking up more room.
+Get creative and find new ways to bring more stuff without taking up more room.

 3. Don’t wrap gifts.